-Note: This is a guest post from Jana Rade over at Dawg Business.
+Thank you to Jana Rade over at My Dog’s Symptoms for providing these tips.
 When it comes to vaccinations and dogs, do your own research and ask your dog’s veterinarian plenty of questions.

 Last time we tried to decipher whether or not too many vaccinations are bad for adult dogs.
 There are some people who don’t vaccinate their dogs at all (and that includes puppies).
 Frankly, I am not that brave.
 It might work for them, but I am not ready to risk it.